- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

-San Francisco’s diversity and eccentricity have at times influenced culture around the world, and are reflected in the city's diverse and exciting events calendar.
+San Francisco’s diversity and eccentricity have at times influenced culture around the world – the city's unique attributes are reflected in the city's diverse and exciting events calendar.

 Residents get to enjoy a variety of festivals that celebrate the city’s history and character.
-From beer and wine festivals to marathons and parades, expats will be spoiled for choice when it comes to annual events in San Francisco.
+From beer and wine festivals to marathons and parades, expats will be spoilt for choice.

 SF Beer Week (February)

-This festival showcases San Francisco's craft beer scene with more than 500 events.
+This festival showcases San Francisco's craft beer scene with hundreds of events over 10 days each February.
 Lager-loving expats will be in beer heaven, but even those who don’t know the difference between pale ale and dunkel will find something to delight in.
 Festival-goers can also enjoy gourmet events that sample some of the best food in San Francisco, meet the best brewers in the Bay Area, and can even attend home brewing demonstrations.

 San Francisco International Film Festival (April)

-The longest-running film festival in North America, the San Francisco International Film Festival (SFIFF) sells around 80,000 tickets every year.
+The longest-running film festival in the USA, the San Francisco International Film Festival hosts around 200 films from 50 countries each year.
 Attendees get to enjoy some of the best new films from around the globe in an exciting setting.

 Bay to Breakers (May)

 Part-fundraiser, part-marathon and part-celebration, the Bay to Breakers footrace has been a San Francisco institution since 1912.
 From serious athletes to costumed casuals, runners of all kinds can join in on the fun.
 Participants are cheered along by onlookers while the race concludes at Ocean Beach with the Finish Line Festival.

 San Francisco Pride Parade (June)